 Investment income from AAC related investments primarily represents income associated with Gallagher s common stock, preferred stock and debt investments in AAC.
 Gallagher accounts for the common stock portion of its investment using equity method accounting and accounts for the interest and dividend income on its debt and preferred stock investments as it is earned.
-AAC related income was unchanged in 2006 compared to 2005 primarily due to AAC s operating results being relatively flat between 2006 and 2005.
+AAC related income in second quarter 2006 was substantially less than 2005 due to Gallagher s equity accounting portion of an AAC 2005 adjustment for taxes related to the sales and impairments of AAC s investments in three of its private investment management firms that AAC recorded in second quarter 2006.
+This reduction was partially offset by a \$0.7 million increase due to Gallagher s equity accounting portion of AAC s 2006 operating results.

 Investment income from low income housing (LIH) developments primarily represents income associated with Gallagher s equity investment in a LIH Developer that is accounted for using equity method accounting and interest income from bridge loans made by Gallagher related to LIH developments.
-The increase in LIH income in 2006 compared to 2005 was primarily due to the favorable operating results of the LIH developer in 2006.
+The increase in LIH income in 2006 compared to 2005 was primarily due to the favorable operating results of the LIH developer in 2006 and increased interest on bridge loans.

 Investment income from IRC Section 29-related Syn/Coal facilities consists of two pieces: income from three unconsolidated facilities and income from two consolidated facilities.
-Income from the three unconsolidated facilities relates to the installment sale gains from the sales of Gallagher s interest in limited partnerships that operate IRC Section 29-related Syn/Coal facilities.
-The decrease in income from these investments in 2006 resulted facilities relates to Gallagher s 98% and 99% equity interests in two IRC Section 29-related Syn/Coal production facilities that are held by Gallagher to generate IRC Section 29-related Syn/Coal Credits.
-The decrease in income from these investments in 2006 was due to Gallagher s decision to not operate these facilities in first quarter 2006.
-These facilities were idled in first quarter 2006 due to the assumed phase-out level for 2006 oil prices.
+Income from the three unconsolidated facilities relates to the installment sale gains from the sales of Gallagher's interest in limited partnerships that operate IRC Section 29-related Syn/Coal facilities.
+The decrease in income from these investments in 2006 resulted from the estimated reduction in installment sale gains solely due to the assumed IRC Section 29 phase-out level for 2006 oil prices.
+Income from the two consolidated facilities relates to Gallagher's 98% and 99% equity interests in two IRC Section 29-related Syn/Coal production facilities that are held by Gallagher to generate IRC Section 29-related Syn/Coal Credits.
+The decrease in income from these investments in 2006 was due to Gallagher's decision to not operate these facilities from January 1 through June 12, 2006 due to the assumed IRC Section 29 phase-out level for 2006 oil prices.

-Income from other alternative energy investments primarily relates to Gallagher's equity interest in a parent company and related partnerships that own the rights to Biogas from landfills and the wells, infrastructure and a pipeline to capture, distribute and sell Biogas.
-The decrease in income from these investments was primarily due to a \$1.1 million decrease in the earnings in 2006 compared to 2005, using equity method accounting from the entity that operates the Biogas projects and the pipeline.
+Income from other alternative energy investments primarily relates to Gallagher s equity interest in a company and related partnerships that own the rights to Biogas from landfills and the wells, infrastructure and a pipeline to capture, distribute and sell Biogas.
+The decrease in income from these investments in 2006 was primarily due to a \$1.3 million decrease in the earnings, using equity method accounting, from the entity that operates the Biogas projects and the pipeline, a \$0.3 million reduction in interest income from the company due to a conversion of a substantial portion of debt to equity in 2005 and a \$0.7 million reduction in fees as a result of the assumed IRC Section 29 phase-out level.